FISCAR Inter-Marque

 The Read Gomm Jaguar XK140, with alongside Jonathan’s Healey 100/4 and Mike Henney’s ‘Tatty Turner’.
 Photo - Jeff Bloxham

 We had a strong entry of 28 cars, slightly down on last year, but it should be noted that last year’s entry contained a number of invitation cars, and we had none this year.
 Most of the entries were FISCAR stalwarts but Read Gomm in the smart Jaguar XK140 was new to us and it was great to see the return of Jason Kennedy in the rare and splendid Lancia Aurelia B20GT.
-Harry Naergar brought the Jowett Jupiter out with us for the first time this year as he had ‘saved’ the car for the Le Mans Classic and then had mechanical issues that had prevented him from entering at our BDC race.`
+Harry Naergar brought the Jowett Jupiter out with us for the first time this year as he had ‘saved’ the car for the Le Mans Classic and then had mechanical issues that had prevented him from entering our BDC race.`

 This and the following shots by Jeff Bloxham